ibm-cloud-docs/monitoring/api/dashboard_python.md

     print('usage: %s <endpoint-url> <apikey> <instance-guid>' % sys.argv[0])
-    print('endpoint-url: The endpoint URL that should point to IBM Cloud') print('apikey: IBM Cloud IAM apikey that will be used to retrieve an access token') print('instance-guid: GUID of an IBM Cloud Monitoring with Sysdig instance') sys.exit(1)
+    print('endpoint-url: The endpoint URL that should point to IBM Cloud') print('apikey: IBM Cloud IAM apikey that will be used to retrieve an access token') print('instance-guid: GUID of an IBM Cloud Monitoring with monitoring instance') sys.exit(1)

 if len(sys.argv) != 4: